SET-Scheduling-Project/SET-ISCA2023/README.md

 ## Current Plans

-Since current APIs of the main program mostly relies on cin, it is mostly inconvenient and difficult to start with.

-Thus we are planning to add better input formats, i.e. config files, and command line arguments.

-Also, we are planning to add comments or docs for better understanding of the modules(classes) in the codes.
+Since ***[GEMINI](https://github.com/SET-Scheduling-Project/GEMINI-HPCA2024)*** is developed on top of SET, and their codes share the same format, we are working on merging SET and GEMINI together.

 # Citations ###
 ```